WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/numbers.md

 [tip] Recommended: 0.54 square miles [/tip]

 When expressing measurements where the unit of measurement is spelled out, use the plural form when the quantity is a decimal fraction.
 Use the singular form of the unit only when the quantity is 1.

+**Examples**

+- 0 inches
+- 0.77 inches
+- 1 inch
+- 70 inches

+## Abbreviations

 ## Fractions